 Feature flags can be different in their function: from helping to launch features to mitigating risks for platform operators.
 Read more about different types and use cases for feature flags

 Developers fell in love with the POC (yes, we built a really scrappy POC to win their opinions).
-We then implemented full product and rolled out across engineering org within next 3 months and never looked back ever since.
+We then implemented the full product and rolled it out across engineering org within the next 3 months and never looked back ever since.

-Pain: long cycles of testing using traditional qa/stage environments didn't satisfy velocity requirements for dev teams at Stella & Dot Family of Brands
+Pain: long cycles of testing using traditional QA/stage environments didn't satisfy velocity requirements for dev teams at Stella & Dot Family of Brands. production

-Value: developers and QA engineers able to provision independent and isolated environments with production-like sanitized data, changes isolated to production version AND their own version for the app they worked on.
+Value: developers and QA engineers are able to provide independent and isolated environments with production-like sanitized data, changes isolated to the production version AND their own version for the app they worked on.
 This project resulted in a straightforward and improved developer experience and workflow

-In the end, after reaching feature parity with legacy Magento-based system, we successfully migrated Stella & Dot brand to use new social selling platform.
+In the end, after reaching feature parity with the legacy Magento-based system, we successfully migrated Stella & Dot brand to use a new social selling platform.

-Brilliant Consulting constantly seeks opportunities to deliver more value to their clients, hence quite a few things changed since our productive multi-year long engagement with Stella & Dot came to an end.
+Brilliant Consulting constantly seeks opportunities to deliver more value to their clients, hence quite a few things have changed since our productive multi-year-long engagement with Stella & Dot came to an end.